113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 <dd class="pd"><strong>il</strong></dd>
 </dl>

-Optionally, you can provide a file containing specific configuration parameters in a valid JSON object.
+Optionally, you can provide a file that contains specific configuration parameters in a valid JSON object.
 If you use the **-file** option, it takes precedence and the other options are ignored.
 To provide a file instead of setting the options, use the following command:

 ```
 cf bluemix-admin set-containers-quota <organization> <-file path_to_JSON_file>
 ```
 {: codeblock}

-The JSON file should have the format shown in the following example:
+The JSON file should have the format that is shown in the following example:

 ```
 {